zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/use-failure-success-hooks.md

         alerter.post(message=build_message(status="failed"))
 ```

-If the Al component is not present in Stack we supress notification, but you can also dump it to the log as Error using:
+If the Al component is not present in Stack we suppress notification, but you can also dump it to the log as Error using:

 ```python
 from zenml.client import Client